 You have the right to trust your food.
 We’ll tell you exactly where your meat comes from—from the farmer and pasture to the feed and processor.

 How do we decide on pricing?
-We take our direct input costs and add 25%, then add $3.00 for shipping.
+We take our direct input costs and add enough to cover our expenses and make a small profit—which gets returned to the farmers.
 It really is that simple.
 We don’t try to hide any extra charges or over-inflated margins.
 We simply want to cover our expenses and to help our farmers earn a living wage.
 Because they own the business, any profit helps them do just that.

 What do we mean by “expenses”?
 The day-to-day costs of running the business.
 Our professional staff was hired by the cooperative’s founding farmers to provide experience in accounting, marketing, and operations.
 This team is responsible for inventory management and order fulfillment and everything in between—which allows our farmers to focus on their animal husbandry.
 Our expenses include overhead, payroll, and marketing costs.